lpender/ecotonics_blog/_posts/2019-11-18-modern-theme-development-in-shopify-part-1.md

 to read, modify, fix, or extend.

-We often hedge against this by moving to client-side MVC with a framework such as Vue.JS, which allow us to develop with a proper separation of concerns.
+We often hedge against this by moving to client-side MVC with a framework such as Vue.JS, which allows us to develop with a proper separation of concerns.

 ## Environment variables